andrewferlitsch/Gap/docs/specs/vision_spec.md

 When repeated, the property will re-split the data and re-randomize it.

-When used as a getter, the split training, test, and corresponding labels are returned as lists converted to numpy arrays.
+When used as a getter, the split training, test, and corresponding labels are returned as lists converted to numpy arrays, and the labels are one-hot encoded.
 This is typically used in conjunction with `next()` operator or `minibatch` property.

 When the percent is `0`, the data is not split.
 All the data will be returned in `x_train` and `y_train`, but will still be randomized; `x_test` and `y_test` will be `None`.